keyuncheng/less/exp_script/README.md

     * clear_bw.sh: clear bandwidth limit on a node
     * benchmark_bw_dist.sh: benchmark bandwidth between current node and other nodes
-    * benchmark_disk.sh: benchmark disk throughput and IOPS
+    * benchmark_disk.sh: benchmark disk throughput and IOPS on a node
     * run_cmd_dist.sh: run command on each node
     * run_script_dist.sh: run script on each node
     * download_deps.sh: download dependencies on a node